persi123/Twitter-Extension/README.md

-## Hi there this is simple boilerplate of Webpack with babel with latest Version of npm
+## Hi there this is a Twitter Extension.